 Thinking Errors Worksheet

 When teaching your clients cognitive behavioral therapy (CBT) coping skills, it is important to introduce them to common thinking errors.
-Thinking errors, or cognitive distortions, are thought patterns that can affect how clients interpret situations, contributing to hurt feelings, unwanted behaviors, an impaired sense of self-esteem, and more.
+Thinking errors, or cognitive distortions, are thought patterns that can affect how clients interpret situations, which can contribute to hurt feelings, unwanted behaviors, an impaired sense of self-esteem, and more.

 Thinking errors are a common experience.
 Identifying common thinking errors and balancing negative thoughts can help reduce negative thought patterns and improve reactions to triggering situations.